 Prism HQ Server

 1.Make sure the machine has a working TCP/IP connection to the server that will be the data source.
-This may be the root authority or, if the enterprise has more than 50 stores, an intermediate POA.
+This may be the root authority or an intermediate POA.

 2.Install the full Prism stack (Apache, Prism Server, Prism Proxy).
 The root authority server machine should be the first server on which Prism is installed (subsequent servers will "join the enterprise" and take their place in the hierarchy under the HQ server).